fishdev20/bike-application/README.md

 #### Backend
  *Note:
  - .env file will be attached to the application email, Please download and paste it into /backend/ folder.
+Rename it .env if nessesary.
  - Please also paste the journeys file as well as station.csv in the project folder.(this is not nessesary!)

 ```bash